 The Process and Needed Documents

 You should get a call a few days after submitting your application.
-DDD will collect needed documents, which may include:
+The Division will need to collect documents, such as:

 - Assessments completed by a licensed psychologist: